What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Mixed-metal substitutions often decide routing and scope

-Silver flatware and hollowware groups frequently include components that are not all the same metal.
-Knife blades may be stainless, handles may be sterling-filled, and later replacements may be plated even when the rest of the set is sterling.
+Silver flatware and hollowware groups often include mixed components.
+Knife blades may be stainless, handles may be filled, and later replacements may be plated.

 Photograph knife blades, collars, handle joins, weighted bases, detachable bobeches, glass liners, wood handles, and any other non-silver-looking component separately.